Usually, Princess Peach relies on Mario to fight for her, but after Melee, she's taken action and joined the battle.

 Saved for the Sequel: Like Bowser and King Dedede, he was meant to be in Super Smash Bros. on the N64, but the lack of time and budget prevented it from happening.
 He takes the Smash world by storm in Melee.

-Secret Character: In Melee, play a total of 20 hours on VS. Mode,note This is 20 hours cumulative, not consecutive.
+Secret Character: To unlock, play a total of 20 hours on VS. Mode,note This is 20 hours cumulative, not consecutive.
 The amount of time is also divided by the number of players; 20 hours for one player, 10 hours for two players, 6 hours and 40 minutes for three players, and 5 hours for four players or fight in 700 VS. Matches.

 The epitome of old school, Mr. Game & Watch is not a distinct previously-existing character so much as a conglomeration of elements from characters seen in the myriad Game & Watch games.
 Still, he can be considered the first successful digital character in Nintendo history, predating even Mario.